EVPN-VXLAN Configuration

 Step 11 On the Summary page, verify that the information is correct and click APPLY.

-Step 12 In the menu bar at the top right of the AFC UI, click the CLI Commands icon and select Show Commands.
+Step 12 On the menu bar at the top right of the Fabric Composer window, click the CLI Commands icon and select Show Commands.

 Step 13 On the CLI Command Processor page, enter the following values, then click RUN.